ConPaaS-team/conpaas/docs/installation.rst

     $ nova secgroup-list

 You can use the ``default`` security group that is automatically created in every project.
-However note that, unless the its default settings are changed, this security group denies all incoming traffic.
+However note that, unless its default settings are changed, this security group denies all incoming traffic.

 For more details on creating and editing a security group, please refer to the